It's never really about the food.

 me

-I'm a board certified wellness practitioner with a background in functional nutrition, behavior change, and perinatal mental health.
-I also trained as a chef and as a meditation practitioner.
+I'm a national board-certified wellness and behavior change practitioner with a background in functional nutrition, perinatal mental health, and meditation.
+I also trained and worked as a chef.

 The Full Plate

-They're not separate.
-You can't fix your relationship with food if the voice in your head is cruel to you all day.
-You can't build a new habit if your schedule has no room for it.
-Everything's connected, whether you've been treating it that way or not.
+You can't fix your relationship with food if the voice in your head is cruel all day.